 We feel very privileged to be on the land we are on, and we see ourselves as custodians of this special piece of Earth.
 We constantly work on evolving our holistic approach to managing our vineyard, one that has a strong emphasis on maintaining a healthy ecosystem on the entire property, and thereby ensuring the long-term sustainability of what we do.
-Our vines are not irrigated and we practise organic farming where possible, not so we can market our wine to a particular clientele or put a special label it, but because we firmly believe that it is the only way to get our vines to live up to their full potential and produce the best quality fruit they can possibly offer us.
-Moreover, long term sustainability is no less important to us than the quality of every single crop of fruit, not least because we are determined to leave Lucas one of the finest vineyards in the region when one day the time is right for him to step up and take over our little estate.
+We firmly believe that it is the only way to get our vines to live up to their full potential and produce the best quality fruit they can possibly offer us.
+Moreover, long term sustainability is no less important to us than the quality of every single crop of fruit, not least because we are determined to leave Lucas and Violette one of the finest vineyards in the region when one day the time is right for him to step up and take over our little estate.

 We hope you’ll enjoy the fruits of our work, and we look forward to sharing our story with you as it continues…